Cycling across southern Italy - from Puglia to the Amalfi Coast & Sorrento - BRPS

 Hotel in Monopoli- BB

-Day 2 From Monopoli along the coast & up into the Valle d’Itria – past Ostuni to Alberobello
+Day 2 From Monopoli along the coast to Alberobello in the Valle d’Itria

 Today you’ll have a great cycling day, heading for beautiful Alberobello, a UNESCO world heritage site, in the heart of the Itria Valley, a karstic depression filled with thousands of olive trees and many so-called ‘trulli’, odd cone shaped white washed buildings.
 A first ‘warm-up ride’ brings you along the coast in southern direction to the archaeological site of Egnazia, and the charming village of Savelletri, a nice place for a first coffee stop.
 After another coastal stetch you then head inland andstart climbing up towards Ostuni, marvellously located on three small hills at 8 km from the Adriatic coast.
 Ostuni is known as the ‘white town’ as the town centre’s buildings are whitewashed.
 This is a great place for lunch and you should go for a short afternoon’s stroll in the historic centre and visit the cathedral and medieval town walls, or simply lose yourself in its maze of small alleyways.